okrause/Insight-Kubernetes-Trident-CVS/Readme.md

-# Enable stateful workloads on Kubernetes on GCP with NetApp Cloud Volumes and Trident CSI
+# Enable stateful workloads on Kubernetes on public clouds with NetApp Cloud Volumes and Trident CSI

 ### Present CVS and CVO
 ### Present CSI provisioner Trident